 When my daughter Nalini was three years old, I introduced her to one-minute meditation.
 It was something I made up, and it seemed to work quite well.
 It was kind of like a game where I would set a timer for a minute, and for that minute, we would close our eyes with no peeking or talking.
-When the timer went off, it was our cue to open our eyes and give each other a hug.
+When the timer went off, it was 'the' cue to open our eyes and give each other a hug.
 It was easy to for her to participate because she often saw me meditating and like most children, copying their parents is what children do best.

 Now at six years old, Nalini uses her internal clock to make her decision about how long to sit in her meditation.
 Sometimes she joins me in the morning if she wakes up in time, and other times she quietly plays until I finish.
 It is nice to see her participate on her own and her respect for the silent practice.